Emergence of low-energy spin waves in superconducting electron-doped cuprates: Discussion

 Inelastic measurements are distinctly different.
 Here neutron scattering effectively measures an intensity that is proportional to the density of state of the spin waves.
 In the weakly long-range ordered state, these spin waves are strongly affected by the defects, which act as scattering centers.
 This causes a reduction of the density of states at long wavelengths, corresponding to a reduction in intensity towards low energies.
 In the ultimate fragmented case of isolated spin clusters, Hendriksen {\em et al.}\ were able to directly relate the size of the spin wave gap to the spatial extend of a cluster.\cite{hendriksen_finite-size_1993} As illustrated in Fig.~\ref{fig:interpretation}, their argument state that the largest wavelength allowed is the one where $\lambda_c/2$ is approximately the same size as the spin cluster.
 Correspondingly, the inverse relationship between energy and wavelength gives us the lowest allowed energy state.

 Returning to our NCCO compound, we now argue that a similar model could explain our results.
-In terms of spin dynamics, NCCO could be considered a two-dimensional analogue of \ce{SrCuO2}.
-As mentioned above, we argue that the defects (regardless of their origin, as discussed in section B) act like scattering centers, working as effective magnetic boundaries.
-The illustration of Fig.~\ref{fig:interpretation}(a) represents the as-grown sample, where a high concentration of defects results in smaller antiferromagnetic patches.
+In terms of spin dynamics, NCCO could be considered a two-dimensional analogue of \ce{SrCuO2} separated by a series of point (or line) defects.
+As mentioned above, we argue that the defects (regardless of their origin, as discussed in section A) act like scattering centers, working as effective magnetic boundaries.
+The illustration of Fig.~\ref{fig:interpretation}(a, c, e and g) represents the as-grown sample, where a high concentration of defects results in smaller antiferromagnetic patches.
 Correspondingly, it sets a limit for the largest allowed wavelength $\lambda_c$ and thus reduces the low-energy density of states of the spin waves.
-This, in turn, suppresses the low-energy signal, consistent with our experimental observations shown in Fig.~\ref{fig:E_IN20}.
-The effect of reductive annealing is then represented by the illustration of Fig.~\ref{fig:interpretation}(b), where defects are removed and more pristine \ce{CuO2} sheets are created, therefore allowing a larger wavelength $\lambda_c'$, which in turn reduces, or completely eliminates, the spin pseudogap.
-A simple linear spin wave theory calculation correlated the observed spin pseudo gap of around 10~meV (onset) to an effective patch size of the order 40~nm, vs. 80 nm for a gap of 5~meV; for details see the Supplemental Material.
+This, in turn, suppresses the low-energy signal leading to a spin pseudogap, consistent with our experimental observations shown in Fig.~\ref{fig:E_IN20}.
+The effect of reductive annealing is then represented by the illustration of Fig.~\ref{fig:interpretation}(b, d, f and h), where defects are removed and more pristine \ce{CuO2} sheets are created, therefore allowing a larger wavelength $\lambda_c'$, which in turn reduces, or completely eliminates, the spin pseudogap.
+A simple linear spin wave theory calculation correlates the observed spin pseudogap of around 10~meV (onset) in the as-grown sample to an effective patch size of the order 40~nm, vs. 130 nm for a spin pseudogap of 3.0~meV in the annealed sample; for details see the Supplemental Material.

 The above-mentioned reductive annealing behavior in NCCO is consistent with the results for as-grown and annealed electron doped cuprate PLCCO ($x = 0.11$), which show clear commensurate low-energy spin fluctuations in both samples.\cite{fujita_neutron-scattering_2003} Similar to NCCO, PLCCO also needs to be reductively annealed in order to become superconducting.
 A study on the spin excitation spectrum by Dai \textit{et al},\cite{dai_evolution_2007} reveals a reduction of the spin pseudogap upon annealing.
-The main difference is the fact that in PLCCO the spin pseudogap closes completely, whereas in NCCO a smaller gap persists.
-The authors make no further comments with regard to the spin gap origin.\cite{dai_evolution_2007}
+The main difference is the fact that in PLCCO the spin pseudogap upon annealing closes completely, whereas in NCCO a smaller spin pseudogap persists.
+The authors make no further comments with regard to the spin pseudogap origin.\cite{dai_evolution_2007}